-If you take a look at the first question, that you can view in the video, if the required rate of return were to increase, “How would it impact the intrinsic value of the stock?”.
-This question is even more challenging because, I promise you, you will not find a line in the text book that specifically says if the required rate of return increases you would expect the intrinsic value of this stock to fall – all else being equal.
+Take a look at the first question [in the video].
+If the required rate of return were to increase, how would it impact the intrinsic value of the stock?
+This question is even more challenging because, I promise you, you will not find a line in the textbook that specifically says, “If the required rate of return increases you would expect the intrinsic value of this stock to <X>.
 Instead, in order to answer this question right, you need to know which formula to use.
-You’re going to use the Dividend Discount Model and then you need to understand how one change in a variable would impact the intrinsic value of the stock.
+It’s the Dividend Discount Model (DDM), and you need to understand how one change in a variable would impact the intrinsic value of the stock.

 Now, with all this in mind, let’s circle back and tackle that challenging question we looked at at the top of the video.
-The easiest way to tackle this question is simply to make up some numbers, calculate the intrinsic value, then increase the required rate of return, and calculate again to see how it would impact the answer.
+The easiest way to tackle this question is simply to make up some numbers, calculate the intrinsic value, then increase the required rate of return, and calculate it again to see how it would impact the answer.

-Let’s assume that today’s dividend is a dollar, it is expected to grow by 2% per year, and the required rate of return for an investment of this risk level is 6%.
+Let’s assume that today’s dividend is $1, it is expected to grow by 2% per year, and the required rate of return for an investment of this risk level is 6%.
 Let’s start with the dividend one year from now.
-If it is $1.00 today and we expect it to grow by 2%, next year it will be a $1.02.
-So we divide a $1.02 into 4%, which is the required rate of return 6% minus the 2% growth rate, and then we calculate that all out.
+If it is $1.00 today and we expect it to grow by 2%, then next year it will be a $1.02.
+So, we divide a $1.02 by 4%, which is the required rate of return 6% minus the 2% growth rate, and then we calculate that all out.
 We get an intrinsic value of $25.50.

 Now let’s do what the question suggests and increase the required rate of return to 7%.
 We take the same dividend one year from now, $1.02, except now we divide by 7% minus 2% (5%).
 Once we calculate that all out, we get an intrinsic value of $20.40.